MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ### Choose the right platform for the HPC application

 Azure offers a range of platforms for VMs based on Intel, AMD CPU and NVIDIA, and AMD GPU.
-While most of the applications are compatible with what's available, there are some that only benefit from a particular type of CPU or GPU.
+Although most of the applications are compatible with what's available, some benefit from only a particular type of CPU or GPU.
 Before you deploy your infrastructure to the cloud, it's important to have a recommendation from the application vendor (ISV) to understand the following needs.

 - If the application is memory bound, CPU bound, or GPU bound
 - If they have any recommendation on any type of CPU or GPU architecture for performance